yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 **Complete the `AllCollectionsPage` component**

-In `./client/src/components/main/collections/allCollectionsPage/index.tsx`, we've defined a component to display all collections.
 Update the component to use the `useAllCollectionsPage` hook.
 Remove the state management and collection fetching logic from the component.
 Use the returned values from the hook to display the collections list.

 **Create `useCollectionPage` custom hook**